opencv/opencv/modules/features2d/doc/common_interfaces_of_feature_detectors.rst

 -------------------------
 .. c:function:: void FeatureDetector::read( const FileNode\& fn )

-    Read feature detector object from file node.
+    Reads a feature detector object from a file node.

-    :param fn: File node from which detector will be read.
+    :param fn: File node from which the detector is read.

 .. index:: FeatureDetector::write